- Off road parking

 Lanchester 3 miles.
 A stone-built, semi-detached property adjoining the owner's home, set in open countryside, close to the village of Lanchester in lovely County Durham.
 Converted from an old cow byre, The Granary is comfortably furnished offering visitors a warm and relaxing base from which to explore not only County Durham, but North Yorkshire, Cumbria, Northumbria, Roman Wall Country and the Lake District.
 The sitting room offers panoramic, rural views from three sides with a south-facing conservatory to the rear, making the most of this peaceful location.
 The historic city of Durham is just 11 miles away, and within comfortable driving distance are the Wear Valley, Teesdale, Northumberland, The Metro Centre, Beamish Museum and Shildon Railway Museum.
 The Durham Cricket Ground at The Riverside, which features international matches, is about 30 minutes' drive away.

 Two bedrooms: 1 x double, 1 x family with three single beds.
 Shower room with walk-in shower, basin and WC.
 Fitted kitchen with dining area.
-Sitting room with open fire and conservatory.
+Sitting room with woodburning stove and conservatory.
 Entrance porch.

 - Last minute